Skip to content

 Changing the model structure🔗

-A key advantage with the physics-based approach is the ability to reuse a model.
-Extending the physical-based model with a new component is straight-forward as seen in figure 3, where a flexible shaft has been added to the drive train.
+A key advantage of the physics-based approach is the ability to reuse a model.
+Extending the physical-based model with a new component is straightforward as seen in Figure 3, where a flexible shaft has been added to the drive train.

-Adding the flexible shaft change the calculation order of the model.
-For the block-oriented approach this means that a large part of the model needs to be re-modeled.
+Adding the flexible shaft changes the calculation order of the model.
+For the block-oriented approach, this means that a large part of the model needs to be re-modeled.
 This is not the case for the physics-based model as this step is done automatically by the tool.

 To conclude, block-oriented models are not suitable for large-scale modeling or when the modeling requirements or usage change.